 People Helped in 2014:

 Action Against Hunger served vulnerable populations in Cambodia from 1988 to 2007 through programs in food security, disaster risk management, and water, sanitation and hygiene.
 When our teams left Cambodia, the country’s malnutrition rates were low and the humanitarian situation had stabilized.
-However, five years later, Cambodia is still one of the poorest and least developed countries in Southeast Asia.
+However, eight years later, Cambodia is still one of the poorest and least developed countries in Southeast Asia.
 Now, rates of malnutrition and waterborne diseases are on the rise, and rural populations face mounting agricultural challenges made worse by deforestation and natural disasters.

 In 2011, a devastating natural disaster hit Cambodia and its neighboring countries.
 Heavy rainfall caused widespread flooding that inundated 70 percent of the country, destroying homes, crops, and livelihoods.
 Thousands of people were displaced, in desperate need of food, temporary shelter, clean drinking water, proper sanitation, and basic health services.
 This disastrous flooding left already vulnerable populations at even greater risk for waterborne diseases, food insecurity, and malnutrition.